prebid/prebid-server/README.md

 > [!NOTE]
 > Please consider [registering your Prebid Server host](https://docs.prebid.org/prebid-server/hosting/pbs-hosting.html#optional-registration) to join the mailing list for updates and feedback.

 The quickest way to host Prebid Server is to deploy our [official Docker image](https://hub.docker.com/r/prebid/prebid-server).
 If you're hosting the container with Kubernetes, you can configure Prebid Server with environment variables [using a pod file](https://kubernetes.io/docs/tasks/inject-data-application/define-interdependent-environment-variables/) or [using a config map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#configure-all-key-value-pairs-in-a-configmap-as-container-environment-variables).
-Alternatively, you can use a configuration file [embeded in a config map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#populate-a-volume-with-data-stored-in-a-configmap) which Prebid Server will read from the path `/etc/config`.
+Alternatively, you can use a configuration file [embedded in a config map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#populate-a-volume-with-data-stored-in-a-configmap) which Prebid Server will read from the path `/etc/config`.

-For deploying a fork, you can either create a custom Docker container using the command `docker build -t prebid-server .` or compile a standalone binary using `go build .`.
-Ensure that also deploy the `/static` directory, as Prebid Server reads from it during startup.
+For deploying a fork, you can either create a custom Docker container using the command `docker build -t prebid-server .` or compile a standalone binary using `go build .` from the root project path.
+Ensure that you also deploy the `/static` directory, as Prebid Server reads from it during startup.

 ## Developing Locally